openhab/org.openhab.binding.zwave/doc/fibaro/fgwreu111_0_0.md

 ### Parameter 62: Power reports – periodic

 reporting interval for measured power
-This parameter defines reporting interval for measured power.
-Periodic reports are indepen-dent from changes in value (parameter 61).

-0 – periodic reports disabled

-30-32400 (30s-9h, 1s step) – time interval
+<p&gtThis parameter defines reporting interval for measured power.
+Periodic reports are indepen-dent from changes in value (parameter 61).</p&gt <p&gt0 – periodic reports disabled</p&gt <p&gt30-32400 (30s-9h, 1s step) – time interval</p&gt
 Values in the range 0 to 32400 may be set.

 The manufacturer defined default value is ```3600```.